kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 See the section for Messages section for the specific encoding.

 ## Connection
-MoqTransfork runs on top of either WebTransport or QUIC directly.
+MoqTransfork runs on top of WebTransport.

-WebTransport is a layer on top of QUIC and HTTP/3 required for web support.
+WebTransport is a layer on top of QUIC and HTTP/3, required for web support.
 The API is nearly identical to QUIC, however notably lacks stream IDs and has fewer available error codes.

-QUIC may be used directly with the ALPN `moqf-00`, which will be updated any time there is a breaking change to version negotiation.
-The QUIC client SHOULD include a PATH and ORIGIN parameter in the SESSION_CLIENT message to emulate a WebTransport client.

 ## Termination
 QUIC streams can be closed or reset with an error code, while bidirectional streams have an independent send and receive direction.